tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/rocketprism.md

 _If your RocketPrism has internet access:_

 4. Login to UISP and navigate to the devices screen.
 5. At the bottom, there should be a yellow device that represents your Rocket Prism and says "Pending Adoption".
 Adopt it into the network.
+Assign it to a site (likely: Tucson House).

 ## Miscellaneous cleanup
 - Set the timezone under `System -> Date/Time Settings` to `GMT-07:00` if it's not already.